Search results for

 • We primarily generate revenue through referral programs, not direct advertising, ensuring our recommendations are based on product merit.

-• When we receive review units, they are always returned or given away, never kept by our staff.
+• When we receive review units, they are always returned, or given away, never kept by our staff.

 • We correct any factual inaccuracies promptly and transparently.

 • Our testing methodology is standardized and rigorous, combining objective measurements with real-world usage.
+Our Headphone Preference Curve has been validated for use with over-and in-ears, and adopted by other sites in their coverage as well.

 By upholding these principles, we strive to provide you with the most reliable and informative content to guide your audio purchase decisions.
 For more details on our ethics policy, please visit our Ethics page.